mukeschShah/AngularVR/README.md

 ## additiona features

-- using bluetooth gamepad for controlling
+- using bluetooth gamepad of wii-remote for controlling
 - using voice controll for controlling